 Gas welding produces a lot of fumes.
 An incorrect gas mixture and/or burning time will produce toxic gases.
 Arc welding also produces fumes but these are the result of the welded metal, not from the arc itself.
 Some arc welding types such as submerged arc welding produce virtually no fumes of any kind.
 Oxy-Acetylene welding gases are kept compressed in cylinders, often above 300 Psi sometimes reaching 500 Psi.
 That’s more than 20 times the atmospheric pressure and poses a potential explosion hazard.

 Size and operational effectiveness:

 An Arc welder’s main component is usually smaller than that of a Gas welder.
 Gas welders’ cylinders naturally need to be regularly recharged while many arc welders require nothing more than your standard single or in some cases three phase AC power plug.

-Initial capital costs may be lower with gas welding, but the operating and additional expenses can tip the argument in favor of arc welding.
+Initial capital costs may be lower with gas welding, but the operating and additional expenses tip the argument in favor of arc welding.

 Red-D-Arc carries a number of stick welders which use flux coated welding electrodes that eliminate the need for shielding gases.